mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 We can find the related code is `self.func(a, a, b)` from 'The function call stack ...
 In file test.py(23)'.
 Easily, by checking the code, we know that we gave too much parameter to the calling function.

-Sometimes the exception information is not enough easy to understand.
-Or we want to see the part of graph information that have evaluated.
-We use text editing software (e.g., vi) to open the file (in parentheses on line 20) that prompts in the error message: `/home/workspace/mindspore/rank_0/om/analyze_fail.dat` with the following content:
+Sometimes when the exception information is not enough easy to understand, or we want to see the part of graph information that have evaluated, we use text editing software (e.g., vi) to open the file (in parentheses on line 20) that prompts in the error message: `/home/workspace/mindspore/rank_0/om/analyze_fail.dat` with the following content (Here is MindSpore 1.6, and the content may have some imperceptible changes with the version upgrade):

 ```text
   1 # [No.1] construct_wrapper.0